 Chyulu Hills are among Hemingway’s titular green hills of Africa.
 Amazingly, these rolling, volcanic hills are the youngest volcanic range in Africa, the last volcanic activity having only happened about 600 years ago.
 The mist forests of the hills contrast with the golden savannahs below, and the terrain is thick with herds of zebra and impala, stalked by the park’s resident lions.
 The open plains, rolling hills and snow-topped Kilimanjaro invoke images of Africa as it was in the earlier part of the last century.
 This is truly an unspoiled corner of the world.

 Ol Donyo Lodge is one of the most luxurious lodges in East Africa.
-Each suite and lodge is uniquely designed and position for its own relationship to the bush, but all are luxurious and opulent, with extravagance amounts of personal space.
+Each suite and lodge is uniquely designed and positioned for its own relationship to the bush, but all are luxurious and opulent, with extravagant amounts of personal space.
 A few of the lodges can even function as your own bush-home retreat, complete with your personal pool, vehicle, guide and chef for in-villa dining and true privacy.

 And Star Beds!
 These unique handcrafted beds on raised wooden platforms are partially covered with thatched roofs that can be wheeled out onto the rooftop for a night under the stars with complete privacy, and only the boundless equatorial night sky for a ceiling.